adminspotter/cuddly-gl/doc/ui-label.md

 ## SUBCLASSING ##

-The `ui::label` has a virtual inheritance from the `ui::rect` by way of the `ui::active` superclass, so the constructor of each subclass of the `ui::label` must also explicitly initialize the `ui::rect`.
+The `ui::label` has virtual inheritances from the `ui::rect` by way of the `ui::active` superclass, and from the `ui::active` by way of the `ui::widget` superclass, so the constructor of each subclass of the `ui::label` must also explicitly initialize the `ui::rect` and `ui::active`.

 ## RELATED ##